mesosphere/dcos-docs-site/pages/1.12/tutorials/deploy-on-marathon/index.md

 #include /include/tutorial-disclaimer.tmpl

-**Prerequisite:**
-This tutorial assumes that you have a working Jenkins installation and permission to launch applications on Marathon.
-Jenkins for DC/OS must be installed as described on the [Jenkins Quickstart](/services/jenkins/quickstart/) page.
+This tutorial shows how to deploy applications on [Marathon][1] using Jenkins for DC/OS.
+This tutorial will walk you through creating a new Jenkins job, publishing a Docker container on source code changes, and deploying those changes to Marathon based on the [application definition][3] contained in the project’s `marathon.json` file.

 **Prerequisite:**
 This tutorial assumes that you have a working Jenkins installation and permission to launch applications on Marathon.
 Jenkins for DC/OS must be installed as described on the [Jenkins Quickstart](/services/jenkins/quickstart/) page.

 # The Example Project